Fetal position

 Fetal position (British English: also foetal) is the positioning of the body of a prenatal fetus as it develops.
 In this position, the back is curved, the head is bowed, and the limbs are bent and drawn up to the torso.
 A compact position is typical for fetuses.
 Many newborn mammals, especially rodents, remain in a fetal position well after birth.

-This type of compact position is used in the medical profession to minimize injury to the neck and chest.
+This type of compact position and prophylactic manual rotation is used in the medical profession to minimize injury to the mother in labor and infant during childbirth without the need for operative delivery.